intelligent-machine-learning/dlrover/README.md

 Some failed nodes do not interrupt the training and hurt the convergence accuracy.

-### Elastic Scheduling
+### Auto-Scaling

-DLRover can scale up and down the number of nodes (parameter servers or workers) at runtime of a training job.
-In an ElasticJob of DLrover, nodes can come and go at any time without interruptting the training process and wasted work (e.g., initialization and iterations since the number of nodes changes)
+DLRover can automatically scale up and down the number of nodes (parameter servers or workers) at runtime of a training job with workload-aware alogrithms.
+In a training job of DLrover, nodes can come and go at any time without interruptting the training process and wasted work (e.g., initialization and iterations since the number of nodes changes)